texfaq/texfaq.github.io/FAQ-plainvltx.md

 date: 2014-06-10
 ---

-# Should I use Plain TeX or LaTeX?

 There's no straightforward answer to this question.
 Many people swear by Plain TeX, and produce highly respectable documents using it (Knuth is an example of this, of course).
 But equally, many people